IraKutepova/IraKutepova/README.md

 - 👋 Hi, I’m @IraKutepova
 - 👀 I’m interested in restarting my professional life
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on getting job
-- 📫 How to reach me: kutepova.i.a@mail.ru
+- 📫 How to reach me: kutepova.i.a@mail.ru or kutirinka22@gmail.com

 <!---
 IraKutepova/IraKutepova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.